University of Hong Kong Faculty of Law: Degrees offered

-The faculty has two departments, the Department of Law and the Department of Professional Legal Education, and four research centres.
 The faculty offers a 4-year Bachelor of Laws program, four 5-year double-degree programs: BSocSc (Government and Laws) - LLB, BBA (Business and Laws) - LLB, BA (Literary Studies) - LLB, and BSc - LLB in conjunction with other faculties of the university, a 2-year intensive JD program (for non-law graduates), a professional qualification program (PCLL), and a variety of LLM programmes focusing on human rights, Chinese law, Compliance and Regulation, corporate law and financial law, information technology and intellectual property, and arbitration.
 It also offers various research postgraduate programs, including MPhil, PhD and SJD.

 Six members of the faculty have been conferred the honour of Teaching Fellows by the University, rendering it one of the Departments with the largest number of Teaching Fellows in the University.
 The faculty also plays host to many scholars and academic conferences each year.
 The faculty works closely with the legal profession.
 Its PCLL programme provides an entry qualification to the legal profession in Hong Kong.

+Student life

+Students in the faculty are represented by the Law Association, which is affiliated with the Hong Kong University Students' Union (HKUSU).
+The association publishes Vox Populi, a bi-annual publication that focuses on current affairs, and organises career events, talks, and social events for students.
+It formerly published Justitia, a law review, until 1986.

+In addition to the faculty-run Hong Kong Law Journal, the faculty has also published the student-run law review Hong Kong Journal of Legal Studies since 1994.
+The faculty also has had successes in international moot court competitions, having won moots such as the Hong Kong Red Cross International Humanitarian Law Moot and LAWASIA Moot in the past.

 Notable alumni

+Government

-The faculty has alumni serving in all three branches of government.
+The faculty has alumni serving or formerly served in all three branches of government.